Button cell: Properties of cell chemistries

 Cells of different chemical composition made in the same size are mechanically interchangeable.
 However, the composition can affect service life and voltage stability.
 Using the wrong cell may lead to short life or improper operation (for example, light metering on a camera requires a stable voltage, thus silver cells are usually specified).
 Sometimes different cells of the same type, size and capacity are optimized for different loads by using different electrolytes, so that one may have longer service life than the other when supplying a relatively high current.

 Alkaline batteries are made in the same button sizes as the other types, but typically provide less capacity and less stable voltage than more costly silver oxide or lithium cells.

 Silver cells may have an output voltage that is stable until it suddenly drops at end of life.
 This varies for individual types; one manufacturer (Energizer) offers three silver oxide cells of the same size, 357–303, 357-303H and EPX76, with capacities ranging from 150 to 200 mAh, voltage characteristics ranging from gradually reducing to fairly constant, and some stated to be for continuous low drain with high pulse on demand, others for photo use.

-Mercury batteries also supply a stable voltage, but are now banned in many countries due to their toxicity and environmental impact.
+Mercury batteries also supply a stable voltage, but are banned in many countries due to their toxicity and environmental impact.

 Zinc-air batteries use air as the depolarizer and have much higher capacity than other types, as they take that air from the atmosphere.
 Cells have an air-tight seal which must be removed before use; they will then dry out in a few weeks, regardless of use.

 For comparison, the properties of some cells from one manufacturer with diameter 11.6 mm and height 5.4 mm were listed in 2009 as: